 - To get current exchange rates in a smart contract

 Because of Ethereum network restrictions, a smart contract can’t directly contact with external services, but only with other smart contracts and Blockchain.
 There are several ways to solve this problem:

 1) To establish a currency rate in a smart contract by using a third-party service

 The service will periodically call a smart contract method and transfer a current Ether rate to it.
-Because of the distribution and lack of guarantee for the transaction execution time we can’t be sure that in case of payment we will be guided by the current Ether rate.
+Because of the distribution and lack of guarantee for the transaction execution time we can’t be sure that in the case of payment we will be guided by the current Ether rate.
 Thus, we need to link currency rate changes and wage payment which requires a more complicated contract code and external services’ work coordination.

-The scheme of the work of a contract with periodic payments, that form on the basis of current currency exchange rates.
+The scheme of the work of a contract with periodic payments, that form the basis of current currency exchange rates.
 An exchange rate is established by an external service.

 2) Allow a smart contract to request a currency rate on its own

 As a smart contract can’t directly interact with external services, it needs a mediator, that will be able to provide external data.
 Such intermediaries are called oracles, third-party services that communicate with smart contracts through constant reading and recording in Blockchain.
 That is communication out of the system for smart contracts is possible only on the level of Blockchain.
 A smart contract sends a request to an external service with the help of oracle, this request is fixed in Blockchain and the oracle that constantly scans Blockchain for new requests, makes a request to the service.